evilpaper/super-hero-card-brawl/README.md

 ## Known issues

+[ ] - It's possible to click "Move on" when cards are being dealt.
+Lead to cards being stacked upon each other.

 ## Contributions

 Changes and improvements are more than welcome!
 Feel free to fork and open a pull request.
 Please make your changes in a specific branch and request to pull into master!
 If you can, please make sure the game fully works before sending the PR, as that will help speed up the process.